China Citic Telecom shares surge after $1.2 billion Macau deal

 By 0229 GMT, Citic Telecom shares were up 15.2 percent at HK$2.58, retreating from a 52-week high of HK$2.64.
 The benchmark Hang Seng share index .HSI was up 0.3 percent.

-Located on China's southern coast, Macau, a special administrative region like neighbouring Hong Kong, raked in $38 billion in annual gambling revenues in 2012 after monthly revenues for December hit a record.
+Located on China's southern coast, Macau, a special administrative region like neighboring Hong Kong, raked in $38 billion in annual gambling revenues in 2012 after monthly revenues for December hit a record.

 Citic Telecom plans to fund the acquisition with internal resources and has secured some funding commitments from a group of banks and other financial institutions, it said.
 It may also consider raising fresh equity or bonds at a later stage to refinance the current facilities, it added.